ramanirudh/indic_tokenizer_perl/README.md

 $perl tokenizer.pl --input foo --output bar

-input is a required field
+input is a required field.

-output is optional - default extension: ".tok" to input file, if --output option is missing
+output is optional - default extension: ".tok" to input file,

+if --output option is missing